winks/f5n.org/content/blog/2020/advent-of-code-2020.md

 ## Day 1 - Report Repair

-This shouldn't be too hard but I added a tiny bug which I couldn't for the life of me find, so I hacked up a bash oneline to solve it.
+This shouldn't be too hard but I added a tiny bug which I couldn't for the life of me find, so I hacked up a bash one liner to solve it.
-Part 2 takes 516ms, maybe should add some memoization.
+Part 2 takes 516ms to run, so maybe I should add some memoization.

 ## Day 2 - Password Philosophy